Arc Flash Hazard Risk Assessment

 Phase I – Data Collection

 The first phase is the collection of field data necessary to calculate potential incident energy at power distribution equipment.
-Phase I is the labor-intensive phase of the arc flash hazard study, typically taking at least half of the total effort required to complete the analysis.
-Data is collected on-site by qualified persons (as defined by OSHA and NFPA 70E) inappropriate PPE; preferably assisted by a qualified facility employee or someone knowledgeable of the plant electrical equipment and facility layout.
+Phase I can be the labor-intensive phase of the arc flash hazard study taking more than half of the total effort required to complete the analysis.
+Data is collected on-site by qualified persons (as defined by OSHA and NFPA 70E) in appropriate PPE; preferably assisted by a qualified facility employee or someone knowledgeable of the plant electrical equipment and facility layout.

 Data collected for the study includes transformer nameplates, conductor sizes/number per phase/lengths, motors larger than 50HP, circuit breaker catalog numbers and settings, fuse catalog numbers, and on-site generator nameplates.
 Generally, all the data can be collected without disturbing facility operations.
 Proper labeling of each disconnect as to its purpose (in accordance with NEC® 110.22), is required in order to complete an accurate analysis.